Ipek Ensari, Ph.D

 News and Events

-- I had a great experience participating as a panelist at the American Health Journalism Conference held June 7-9th in NYC.
+• I had a great time participating as a panelist at the American Health Journalism Conference held June 7-9th in NYC.
 A recap of some of the panel highlights is now available on the event website.
 Special thanks to Karen Blum for inviting me to join the panel she organized.

 Contact